ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/Solutions/sk-vat-check-report-setup.md

 ## Setting up XML schemas

 > [!TIP]
-> Complete settings for the VAT Control Statement can be found in the Configuration Package, which you can obtain by running the Assisted Setup *Set SK Localization* (either in a new Company or by selecting to replace an older package in an existing company).
+> You can find the complete XML schema settings in the Configuration Package, which you can obtain by running the Assisted Setup *Set Up SK Localization* (either import the latest version using the *AssistEdit* button in the existing company or perform a complete import of the sample parameterization in an empty company using the *Apply package* action).

 The XML schema for the VAT Control Report must be imported into the application into the XML schemas.